DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 Do you have these types of attitudes?
 If you don’t yet, being aware and cultivating them during your job search will put you far ahead in landing your next full-time job as an engineer.

+## Reminder

+People will be looking you up, looking into your background, and generally paying attention to your professional presence while you’re job-seeking.
+It’s important to maintain a professional image!
+Do your best to stay out of trouble: Don’t get arrested.
+Don’t tweet a string of profanities on your public Twitter.
+And remember that drug testing is a viable possibility as you are considered for a position.

+:)

 ## Getting a Job is Easier When You're Positive

 To recap,